-The year 2021 is a Jubilee one for the Camino.
-Hence, make your plans early to fly to Spain and relish this centuries old venerable walk or ride.
+The Camino is a bucket list adventure for any cyclist!
+It’s popularity attests to that.
+Make your plans early to fly to Spain and relish this centuries old venerable walk or of course ride.
 Here is some inspiration for you to get out there and do it!

 Motivational Movies & Books about the Camino

 Ok, if you ever had the idea to experience Spain’s famous route, a good place to start is this real life story.
 Get off your bike or trainer for the moment and wander over to the couch and watch Walking the Camino: Six Ways to Santiago (2013), a documentary about 6 people walking the Camino.
 From ages 3 to 73, we watch their personal journey on the trail.
 The Camino is always a fascinating human story and this is captured here.

 Cycling the Camino de Santiago Inspiration – The Way